xalpol12/kuka-ar/README.md

 ### Server-side app

-It's main purpose is to acquire data from target KUKA robot using LAN, process the data and transmit it to the client app.
+Its main purpose is to acquire data from target KUKA robot using LAN, process the data and transmit it to the client app.
 <!-- @Przemko that's the place where you can provide more info about the Java side of the project -->

 ### Client-side app